jinghuazhao/Computational-Statistics/docs/Flask/README.md

 127.0.0.1 - - [05/Dec/2024 21:48:34] "GET / HTTP/1.1" 200 -
 ```

-Note that we actually showcase a API for ChatGPT.
+Note that we actually showcase an API for ChatGPT.